 CCS operates hazardous waste disposal sites in north-eastern British Columbia.
-A subsidiary approval to develop a waste disposal site that CCS maintaining a monopoly over such landfill sites in the area by preventing Complete from of Complete recently received regulatory could compete with CCS.
-The Bureau has asserted that the transaction would result in developing its site to compete with CCS.
+A subsidiary of Complete recently received regulatory approval to develop a waste disposal site that could compete with CCS.
+The Bureau has asserted that the transaction would result in CCS maintaining a monopoly over such landfill sites in the area by preventing Complete from developing its site to compete with CCS.